Catalog of Federal Domestic Assistance (CFDA) Number: 84.299A.

 Your paper application must be submitted in accordance with the mail or hand delivery instructions described in this notice.

 If you qualify for an exception to the electronic submission requirement, you may mail (through the U.S. Postal Service or a commercial carrier) your application to the Department.
-You must mail the original and two copies of your application, on or before the application deadline date, to the Department at the following address: U.S. Department of Education, Application Control Center, Attention: (CFDA Number 84.299A), LBJ Basement Level 1, 400 Maryland Avenue, SW., Washington, DC 20202-4260.
+You must mail the original and two copies of your application, on or before the application deadline date, to the Department at the applicable following address: By mail through the U.S. Postal Service: U.S. Department of Education, Application Control Center, Attention: (CFDA Number 84.299A), 400 Maryland Avenue, SW., Washington, DC 20202-4260; or By mail through a commercial carrier: U.S. Department of Education, Application Control Center, Stop 4260, Attention: (CFDA Number 84.299A), 7100 Old Landover Road, Landover, MD 20785-1506.

 (1) A legibly dated U.S. Postal Service postmark.